moritzWa/free-whisper-flow/README.md

 2. Speak.
 3. Press **Cmd+Shift+M** again to stop.
 4. The transcript is now in your clipboard.
+5. Optionally press escape to cancel the recording.

 That's it.
 It works globally across all applications.
 Optional auto-paste saves you the Cmd+V.